Thank you for reading our post, please rate this article at the end.

 - First, check out the regular driver’s licenses in your state.
 What kind of vehicles do they authorize you to drive?
 If you see that your vehicle falls under the criteria of regular driver’s license classes, then you don’t need a CDL.

-In some states, the most basic driver’s license intended for drivers of personal vehicles is going to be enough.
+In some states, the most basic driver’s license for personal vehicle drivers will be enough.
 In others, you may need to obtain another class of a regular driver’s license.

 - If regular driver’s license classes in your state do not authorize you to drive your RV, then you may need a CDL.
-If this is the case, then check out the criteria of CDL classes in your state.
+If so, check the criteria for CDL classes in your state.

 - Make sure that there aren’t any kind of exemptions for CDLs in the state that you are in.
-For example, in the state of Wisconsin, drivers are generally required to hold a Class B CDL if their vehicle is rated over 26,000 pounds.
-However, if you have an RV that is rated over 26,000 pounds but is shorter than 45 feet, then you don’t need to hold a CDL.
+For example, in Wisconsin, drivers are generally required to hold a Class B CDL if their vehicle is rated at over 26,000 pounds.
+However, if you have an RV rated over 26,000 pounds but shorter than 45 feet, you don’t need to hold a CDL.

-- Furthermore, check out whether or not you need to obtain any special kind of endorsements to operate an RV.
+- Furthermore, check whether you need any special endorsements to operate an RV.
 For example, in New York, aside from a Class D license, you are required to obtain an RV “R” endorsement in order to operate a recreational vehicle.

 The steps above should allow you to fairly quickly determine what kind of a license you need.